JakeJeffreys/JakeJeffreys-T-1.26.16-C-NJJ/README.md

   - To use firefox, add 'firefox' as a parameter: "ruby practice_tests.rb firefox"

 # Test Cases To Be Implemented
-- Test what happens when use continues to press "Show more results" button.
+- Test what happens when user continues to press "Show more results" button.
 (Is there an end?)
 - Test to see if links from each page will open the correct articles.
 - Ensure images, descriptions, dates, and categories continue to show up.